closemarketing/woocommerce-es/readme.txt

 == Changelog =
 = 1.5 =
 *	Hide shipping rates when free shipping is available.
+*	Fixed for WooCommerce 3.5.
+*	Better management of checkout page.

 = 1.4 =
 *     Added option to remove company field.